Clearwell: Walwyn

 The manor thereupon passed to the descendants of Robert Greyndour's sister Johanna, who had married as her first husband William Walwyn.
 Their son was William Walwyn, whose daughter and sole heiress was Alice Walwyn (d.
 1518), the second wife of Thomas Baynham (d.
 1500), Constable of St Briavel's Castle.

 Baynham

-Alice survived her first husband, by whom she had a son Sir Christopher Baynham (d.1557), and married secondly, as his 4th wife, Sir Walter Denys (d.1505) of Alveston, Glos., Sheriff of Gloucestershire in 1481 & 1492, who apparently came to live at Clearwell as his will was dated at Newland.
+Alice survived her first husband, by whom she had a son Sir Christopher Baynham (d.1557), and married secondly, as his fourth wife, Sir Walter Denys (d.1505) of Alveston, Glos., Sheriff of Gloucestershire in 1481 and 1492, who apparently came to live at Clearwell as his will was dated at Newland.
 Christopher's son was Sir George Baynham (d.1546), who married as his second wife Cecilia Gage, daughter of Sir John Gage.
 Sir George dated his will at Clearwell, 9 June 1546, and was buried at Newland.